-MISSION - Main Preparatory Academy is dedicated to improving the lives of its students by providing authentic learning experiences in a collaborative, nurturing environment that will build a foundation for students' success in school, at future work, and in life.
+MISSION - Main Preparatory Academy is dedicated to improving the lives of its scholars by providing authentic learning experiences in a collaborative, nurturing environment that will build a foundation for success in school, at future work and in life.

-To achieve the mission, our School will integrate current learning technologies into each classroom.
-We will offer authentic learning experiences that are representative of how children learn best, as well as offer a schedule and support activities that enable each student to reach to his or her potential.
-We want our students to leave with the skills and abilities necessary to achieve academic excellence, personal growth, and success as lifelong learners.
-This mission requires the support of the faculty, staff, families, and community in order to encourage and empower students to be responsible and valued citizens.
+To achieve the mission, our school integrates current learning technologies in the classroom while offering authentic learning experiences that are respectful of how children learn best.
+We offer a robust schedule of support activities to enable each scholar to achieve his or her tremendous innate potential.
+We want our scholars to leave Main Preparatory Academy with the skills and abilities necessary to achieve academic excellence and personal growth and success as lifelong learners.
+This mission requires your support.
+Our families, faculty, staff, and community are our strongest allies in empowering out scholars to in order to be responsible and valued leaders.

-VISION-The vision of the School is to foster a love of learning and develop a multicultural environment, through communication that focuses on problem solving, scientific and technological strategies, languages and entrepreneurship in our students.
-The knowledge and skills that students will take with them after leaving the School will give them the foundation for success in future education, employment, and as members of the community.
+VISION- The Vision of Main Preparatory Academy is to develop a multicultural environment and to foster a love of learning through communication that focuses on problem-solving, scientific and technological strategies, languages and entrepreneurship in our scholars.